 Many bumblebees are listed as endangered, vulnerable or near threatened by the International Union for Conservation of Nature and Natural Resource's Red List of Threatened Species.

 The variable cuckoo bumblebee is listed as critically endangered by the IUCN and is considered one of the rarest species in North American.
-The rusty patched bumblebee is also listed as critically endangered, and in early 2017 it became the first wild bee in the continental United States to get federal protection under the Endangered Species Act, according to Scientific American.
+The rusty patched bumblebee is also listed as critically endangered, and in according to Scientific American.